tguerin/newton/website/docs/custom.md

 ## Firework Example

 In this example, we will go further by chaining effects.
 To achieve the firework effect, we are just going to trigger a explode effect once the particle travel is over.
+We also add some trail effect to the particle.
 To do that, it's pretty straightforward:

 ```dart
 ExplodeEffect(